St. Anne's High School, Fort, Mumbai: 21st Century

 The school migrated from Maharashtra State Board Secondary and Higher Secondary (SSC) curriculum to Indian Certificate of Secondary Education (ICSE) curriculum in June 2019.
 The ICSE curriculum was introduced for up to class VIII and the SSC classes will be discontinued by 2022.

-St Anne’s, Fort shares the use of Sabina Chandrashekhar Memorial Municipal ground (formerly called Wellington Garden) and fondly called 'the back garden by Annites with other schools in the neighbourhood like Campion School, Fort Convent School and Holy Name School.
-The playground has a football field, two basketball courts, a walking track, and a children’s playing area.
+St Anne’s, Fort shares the use of Sabina Chandrashekhar Memorial Municipal ground (formerly called Wellington Garden) with other schools in the neighbourhood.
 In 2014, Colaba residents and principals of the schools protested against Mumbai's civic body, Brihanmumbai Municipal Corporation's proposed construction of a municipal swimming pool on the grounds.